 Robert R. Daniel Jr., Ph.D.

-Dr. Daniel regularly teaches Intermediate French, French Conversation and French Composition, Selections in French Literature and a wide variety of upper-division courses (including French Poetry, French Romanticism, Francophone Press, and Contemporary Francophone Cinema).
-In addition, he has taught courses on the French essay and the French novel.
+Dr. Daniel regularly teaches Intermediate French, French Conversation, French Composition, Selections in French Literature and a wide variety of upper-division courses in French and Francophone Studies (e.g. French Poetry, French Romanticism, The Francophone Press, Contemporary Francophone Cinema, Economic and Business French).
+He also teaches First-Year Seminars and Honors courses in English.

 - French Romanticism

 - The political, social, religious and intellectual history of the July Monarchy (1830-1848)